Shopify/cli/packages/cli/README.md

   you're provided with URLs that you can manually add in the Partner Dashboard so you can preview your app.

   - Enabling development store preview for extensions.
+  - Serving [GraphiQL for the Admin API](https://shopify.dev/docs/apps/tools/graphiql-admin-api#use-a-local-graphiql-instance) using your app's credentials and access scopes.
   - Building and serving your app and app extensions.

   If you're using the PHP or Ruby app template, then you need to complete the following steps before you can preview